 Little Corona, Newport Beach

 Little Corona is a beach in Newport Beach, in a residential area.
 It’s located at the end of Poppy Street.
 To get here, you will turn onto Poppy from PCH and take it to the end.
 Once you reach the end of the street, you’ll see a little path on your left.
 Park anywhere on the street and walk down the hill.
 Keep in mind that while the path is paved, it’s fairly steep and coming back may be difficult for younger kids.
 That said, this is the most popular tide pool location in Orange County and one where field trips often happen because of the abundance of sea life.
 It’s definitely worth the trek down!
 You’ll most likely see other wildlife on your way down as well.
 On our last visit, we saw a snake and several lizards just lounging in the sun.
+This is one of the best tide pools in Orange County California.

 Crystal Cove State Beach